moccalotto/kaos/_campaign/geography.md

 It was originally the armies of Tyathia that invaded Arion and laid claim to its land and its people on behalf of the Estaran Empire.

+Tyathian magic users strive to enslave or otherwise harness demons.
+They also experiment with the blood of demons in order to gain their powers.
+Often slaves are the subject of these experiments, creating mutant warriors and workers.
+Sometimes the experiments go wrong, creating horrible and uncontrollable abominations.

 ## The Plains